Artur Talvik: Biography

 Talvik is the son of Alice Talvik and Mati Talvik, a television director and television journalist, respectively.
 He graduated from the Estonian Academy of Music and Theatre in 1988 and starting in 1992, was an actor at Nukuteater.
 He later became a prolific filmmaker, directing and producing movies all throughout the 1990s and 2000s, most notably Vene metalli ja US $ suudlus, Ööliblika jõulud, Waterbomb for the Fat Tomcat (Estonian: Veepomm paksule kõutsile), December Heat, and Baruto – tõlkes kaduma läinud.
 In 2010, he participated in the TV3 series Laulud tähtedega with Lenna Kuurmaa.
 In 2023, he appeared as the character Rainar in the Trrin Ruumet directed rama film Tume paradiis.
 He was married to actress Epp Eespäev, with whom he has two children, a son and daughter.
 The couple later divorced.
-He is married to Anneli Kalle-Talvik, a physician with who he has a daughter.
+He is married to Anneli Kalle-Talvik, a physician with whom he has a daughter.
 He is also a stepfather.